IVI-M/R-Ottawa/README.md

 ### News:

+2020-04-08:
+- Codes to read Canada Covid data from UoT are added in [ R-101 ](https://github.com/IVI-M/R-Ottawa/tree/master/r101)

 2020-04-01:
 - Invitation to [Lunches with Data Challenges](meetups.md) meet-ups is extended from CBSA to all GoC.
 - Starting  April 1, we use Covid-19 data to discuss related data challenges

 2020-03-25:
 - Zoom meet-ups moved to Wednesday 12:20-13:00.
 Details in [Community](community.md).